Course

 Installations:

 Introductions to low-voltage distribution systems (IT, TT, TN) topology and dimensioning of circuits.
 Circuit drawing for electrical installations, including single-line and multi-line diagrams.
 Safety measures for installations with regard to safety for people, fire and operation, with a focus on induced voltages, overloads and short circuits.
-Calculation of overcurrent protection, earth fault protection and overvoltage protection.
-Introduction to regulations and guidelines, including the Electricity Supervision Act, where the choice of cables, protection and installation techniques are central concepts.
-Risk analysis and documentation of installations, including measurement and troubleshooting.
-Some laboratory work will be included.
+Calculation of fault currents.
+Introduction to regulations and guidelines, including the Electricity Supervision Act.

 Learning outcome